How To Longboard Land Paddle

 With a slight design modification, people have taken a rowing paddle and added a road grip to the bottom, creating a land paddling stick.
-In doing so, they have been able to hit the streets as if they were riding on a paddleboard, giving it the nickname of land sup board.
-This gave birth to the term land SUP.
-In many aspects of skateboarding, riding with a longboard land paddle comes with many improvements.
+In doing so, they are able to hit the streets as if they were riding on a paddleboard.
+This gave birth to the term “Land SUP”.
+In many aspects, riding with a longboard land paddle comes with many benefits.
 For example, you solely rely on upper body strength to move your board.
 Many riders enjoy the ability to travel across their entire town in one session without being completely wiped.

 We are here to give you an introduction to how you can get started.

 The first thing you will do is get yourself standing on your board.
 Next, you will be holding your longboard land paddle.
 This step involves that you make sure that the size of your land paddle is going to work with your height.

 Hold the stick up and rest it on the pavement.
 You will want to compare your height to the height of the land paddle.
 You know the paddle is good if the handle is anywhere between your chin and your forehead.
 Anything higher or lower will give you a ride that isn’t so comfortable.

 Stand with your feet shoulder width apart and keep your knees bent.
 This is the best technique for staying balanced on a longboard.
 Experienced riders that aren’t concerned about balance display their own techniques.
 As you get more comfortable with riding, you too will be able to ride more creatively.